 And in addition, music majors get to perform in professional-level venues here on the Interlochen campus, including the 950+ seat Corson Auditorium.

-Recent high school graduates are invited to learn about our new Music Conservatory Program, a one-year, immersive experience for those seeking a college-level music program.
+Recent high school graduates are invited to learn about our Postgraduate Year, a one-year, immersive experience for those seeking a college-level music program.

 What's My Next Step?